 Storing: Store your homemade rice pudding in an airtight container in the refrigerator for 3 to 4 days.
 Just know that the rice will continue to absorb moisture, so you will likely need to add more oat milk to thin it out.

 Freezing: You can also freeze it in a freezer-safe container for 2 to 3 months.
 When ready to serve, thaw in the refrigerator overnight.
-Keep in mind the texture won't be exactly the same once frozen.
+Keep in mind the texture won’t be the same once frozen.

 Reheating: In a small saucepan, heat over medium-low heat until warmed to your liking.
 If it's too thick, add more oat milk.